LCA-EET/LCA/readme.md

 ### Command Line Options
 <a name="a_command_line"></a>
-To run the installer without the LCA Assistant prompt, use the appropriate command below:
+To run the installer without the LCA Assistant prompt, use the appropriate command below:<br>
-Do not install the assistant: 	./setup-LCA.exe --args 0 Install the assistant: 			./setup-LCA.exe --args 1
+Do not install the assistant: 	./setup-LCA.exe --args 0 <br>
+Install the assistant: 			./setup-LCA.exe --args 1

 ### EE Playthrough Parameters